-Dustin S. Stoltz and Omar Lizardo.
+Stoltz, Dustin and Omar Lizardo.
 2018.
 “Deliberate Trust and Intuitive Faith: A Dual-Process Model of Reliance.”
 Journal for the Theory of Social Behaviour

 Crubaugh, Bryant.
 2017.
 “Diversity, Poverty, and Resources: The Role of Incentives and Capacity in the Presence of Highly Resourced Neighborhood Associations.”
 Sociological Focus.